BuenaPeninnahQuadros/overthewire_bandit_writeup/bandit.md

 ### Level 13 to Level 14

-ssh (SSH client) is a program for logging into a remote machine and for executing commands on a remote machine.
+ssh (SSH client) is a program for logging into a remote machine and for executing commands on a remote machine. <br>
  -i identity_file:  Selects a file from which the identity (private key) for public key authentication is read.
  After logging in to bandit14 using the sshkey.private, I read the file /etc/bandit_pass/bandit14 to get the password.